parts/6.05.EnumeratorIssues-CCB.md

 6.5.1 Applicability to language

-The vulnerability documented in ISO IEC 24772-1 clause 6.5 applies to C++.
 C++ provides scoped (enum class) and unscoped (enum) enumeration types, where an underlying integral type can be specified.
-For enumeration types with a fixed underlying type all values of the underlying integral type are valid.
 Unscoped enumeration types without an enum-base have a non-fixed underlying type that only guarantees values in the range of the provided enumerators are valid.
 The latter can cause non-representable values to be assigned to a variable of such an unscoped enumeration type.
+For enumeration types with a fixed underlying type all values of the underlying integral type are valid.
+See ISO IEC 24772-3 for vulnerabilities associated with unscoped enums with no fixed underlying type, except an explicit conversion is required to convert an integer to an enumeration type object.

-enum Color {red, green, blue};
+enum Color {red=1, green, blue};

 short i = red; // implicit conversion

-enum class Color : short {red, green, blue};
+enum class Color : short { red, green, blue };

-Note that unscoped enumeration types implicitly promote their underlying type and can be used as the index of an array without a cast, with all of the issues described in TR 24772-1 clause 6.5.
+Unscoped enumeration types implicitly promote to an integral type and can be used as the index of an array without a cast.
+Without a user-specified mapping to an underlying representation, there will be “holes” as documented in ISO IEC 24772-1:2024 clause 6.5 and ISO IEC TR 24772-3 clause 6.5.

 6.5.2 Avoidance mechanisms for language users